 Validity: This applies for people 26 to 64 years-old.
 People 65 years-old and older apply for the Abono de Tercera Edad.

 Step 4: Now you are ready to purchase.

 Bankia ATM Machine

-There are many places where you can purchase or charge your abono.
-Check the list below to see what will be easier for you.
+Above all, there are many places where you can purchase or charge your abono.
+Check the list below because some options might easier for you.

 What happens if my abono is lost or stolen?

-There are three things you can do if your abono goes missing whether lost or stolen.
+Due to you losing your card there are three things you can do if your abono goes missing; lost or stolen.

-- First, call Metro Transport Authority (902-444-403) to report and see if anyone turned it in.
-If no one has turned it in, you will need to get a duplicate Abono.
+- First of all, call Metro Transport Authority (902-444-403) to report and see if anyone turned it in.
+If no one has turned it in you will need to get a duplicate Abono.

 - Next, make an application online with the Consorcio de Transportes for a duplicate Abono by going here.

-- You can go to the Oficina de Gestión inside the metro station and talk with someone there who can help you.
+- Finally, you can go to the Oficina de Gestión inside the metro station and talk with someone there who can help you.